tldr-pages/tldr/pages/linux/flock.md

 # flock

 > Manage locks from shell scripts.
-> It can be used to ensure that only one progress of a command is running.
+> It can be used to ensure that only one process of a command is running.
 > More information: <https://manned.org/flock>.

 - Run a command with a file lock as soon as the lock is not required by others: